The Liberal Democrats is a UK political party, founded in 1988 through the merger of the Liberal Party and the SDP.

 You can sign up for a variety of email lists, from daily bulletins through to a monthly newsletter, Liberal Democrats Newswire, here.

-Liberal Democrat policies
+Liberal Democrat policies and manifesto

-Liberal Democrat party leaders
+Liberal Democrat Leaders

 When the party was created, the then leaders of the Liberal Party and the SDP, David Steel and Bob Maclennan, were appointed initial joint leaders until a ballot of party members could be carried out to elect a new leader.